sourcebroker/deployer-extended/README.rst

 with special value you will be able to make regular request.
 This can be very handy to check if the application is working at all after switch (symliking to current) and to warm up some caches.

-When you run "buffer:stop" all the waiting requests will hit the https server (or cli entrypoint).
+When you run `buffer:stop`_ all the waiting requests will hit the https server (or cli entrypoint).

 The entrypoints are taken from variable "buffer_config" which is array of entrypoints configurations.